 The Malingunde deposit is located on the Lilongwe Plain which is underlain by a paragneiss basement rock package containing extensive graphitic units.
 This area has a largely preserved, deep tropical weathering profile containing significant thicknesses of saprolite.
 Because graphite is inert during the weathering process, it is preserved whilst most of the silicate gangue minerals are altered to clays.

-The Malingunde is large and high grade, with visually coarse and jumbo flake graphite identified throughout.
+The Malingunde deposit is large and high grade, with visually coarse and jumbo flake graphite identified throughout.
 Saprolite-hosted mineralisation has been identified in drilling over 3.4km of strike with cumulative across strike widths locally exceeding 200m and averaging about 120m.
 Grades of mineralised saprolite average around 8% TGC (nominal 5% TGC cut-off) with a number of coherent higher grade zones well above 10% TGC identified.

 Sovereign controls a very large 3,788km2 tenement package, with the majority being prospective for saprolite-hosted flake graphite potential.
 Exploration to date has only “scratched the surface” of this potential, and current datasets suggest that there is potentially several hundred kilometres of cumulative strike length of saprolite-hosted graphite mineralisation in the area.